 Now while restoring, because VSS is a proprietary feature of Windows, a Windows virtual machine (staging) is required to read the disks.
-A staging virtual machine is used to attach and mount the selected vmdk (disks) to this staging virtual machine, from where Phoenix reads SQL data for restoring to the target virtual machine.
+A staging virtual machine is used to attach and mount the selected vmdk (disks) to this staging virtual machine, from where Druva reads SQL data for restoring to the target virtual machine.

 The Windows staging virtual machine should meet the following criteria: